-Workers’ Compensation FAQ
+Answering Common Workers’ Compensation Questions

 Most people assume that if an injury is work-related, they have a workers’ compensation claim.
 In some situations, however, they may also be eligible for a personal injury claim.
-You may be able to pursue a personal injury claim if the injury was the result of a third party’s negligence, that is any party other than your employer.
+You may be able to pursue a personal injury claim if the injury was the result of a third party’s negligence – that is, any party other than your employer.

 For example, if you were hurt in an on-the-job car accident that was caused by a negligent driver, you may be able to pursue a personal injury claim instead of or in addition to a workers’ compensation claim.
 This is important because a personal injury claim may allow you to recover more than you would be able to through a workers’ compensation claim alone.

-Workers’ compensation claims may be denied for any number of reasons, from allegations that the injury did not occur in the workplace to confusion with pre-existing conditions.
+Workers’ compensation claims may be denied for any number of reasons, from allegations that the injury did not occur in the workplace to confusion with preexisting conditions.
 Furthermore, benefits may be cut off if the employer or workers’ compensation insurance company believes that they should no longer be provided.
-An experienced attorney can step in at this point to help you get benefits or to push for continuation of benefits.
+An experienced attorney can step in at this point to help you get benefits or to push for the continuation of benefits.

 There are many lawyers in the Springfield area who promise to help injured workers.
 At our firm, we know how devastating it can be to be injured and unable to make ends meet.
 We are passionate about helping injured workers get fair treatment in the workers’ compensation system.

 Before attorney Martin Haxel started this law firm, he worked for the insurance defense companies evaluating injury claims.
 He understands the methods they use to determine what to pay, what to deny and what to fight when it comes to workers’ compensation matters.
 We will use this information to develop a course of action that makes a real difference in your claim.